The Psychological Service Clinic @ UNC

-Clients meet with their counselor-in-training one-on-one to address a wide range of concerns from self-improvement to coping with life stressors or managing mental health concerns.
+Clients meet with their counselor-in-training individually to address a wide variety of concerns.
 Individual counseling is a collaborative process where clients actively participate in creating and reaching their treatment goals.

 During most semesters, we have counselors-in-training who specialize in providing counseling to children and adolescents from ages 7-18.
 These counselors-in-training strive to balance providing a safe space for clients to speak openly while also collaborating with parents or guardians throughout the treatment process.

 During most semesters, we have counselors-in-training who offer play therapy with children aged 1-9.
 Based on the philosophy that play is the natural language of children, this type of treatment allows younger children to express themselves and process their feelings without words.
 Through play therapy, children learn how to express their thoughts and feelings in constructive ways, to control their behavior, to make decisions, and to accept responsibility.
 Although the child's therapy time is their own, regular parent consultations are scheduled, as parents play an essential role in their child's success.

 Sometimes problems go beyond the individual.
 Couples may seek out counseling together through our clinic.
 We are LGBTQ+-affirming and welcome couples at any place in their relationship.
 We work with couples seeking services for a wide range of concerns, such as communication, intimacy, life transitions, infidelity, and more.